j-d0g/mistral-7b-nli/project_blog.md

 ### Training Script Cleanup

 *   `run_training.sh` is the current, correct script for launching training.
-*   `train.sh` is outdated and should be ignored/removed.
+*   References to `train.sh` in documentation have been updated - this script was removed to avoid confusion.

 ### Data Source